o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-core/configuring-credentials.md

 {{< preview-new >}}

-To work with AWS resources in O3DE, you will need an AWS account.
-You will also need to provision AWS credentials for your users.
+To work with AWS resources in O3DE, you first need an AWS account.
 See the [AWS home page](https://aws.amazon.com/) for instructions on creating an account.

+You will also need to provision AWS credentials for your users.
 To provision credentials, you must do one of the following:

 * To provision long-term credentials, create an AWS Identity and Access Management (IAM) user with programmatic credentials and use one of the methods below.
 See [AWS Credentials - Programmatic Access](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys) for more information.